shu8/Stack-Overflow-Optional-Features/README.md

-# Stack Exchange Additional Optional Features
+# Stack Overflow Optional Features (SOOF)
-<sup>acronym coming soon, I hope :)</sup>

-A userscript for the Stack Exchange websites to add a bunch of optional, user-selectable features via an easy-to-use control panel.
+A userscript for sites in the Stack Exchange Network to add a bunch of optional, user-selectable features via an easy-to-use control panel.

 #How to use, requirements, how it works
 1. Install [Tampermonkey](http://tampermonkey.net/) (for Chrome), or [Greasemonkey](http://www.greasespot.net/) (for Firefox) or similar.
 These are userscript managers that are required for this script to work, because they also provide support for `GM_*` functions, which this script relies on to save the options you set!